rclement/romain-clement.net/content/articles/static-data-warehouse-sqlite-metabase.md

 summary: >-
   Does a data warehouse need to be costly?
 Maybe not.
 A quick note on using SQLite combined with Metabase to host and exploit a static SQL database easily and cheaply.
-This use-case is especially true for small-data applications.
+This use-case is especially true for small data applications.
 author: romainclement
 tags: [data, warehouse, bi, metabase, sqlite, git]